PolymerPatel/MSE_Analytics_Calculator/README.md

 ## 💡 Background

-In Spring 2020, my former professor assigned a task to create a binary phase diagram using programming in MATLAB. <br><br> Although that project stalled, I never lost that thought.
+In Spring 2020, my former professor assigned a task to create a binary phase diagram using programming in MATLAB. <br> Although that project stalled, I never lost that thought.

 It would:<br><br>
 -> explain single-component phase diagram as a map of equilibrium phases as a function of state variables (temperature, time, pressure)<br><br>